 Lisa completed her PhD in Health Psychology under the supervision of Dr Molly Byrne at NUI Galway in 2015, focusing on using mixed methods to develop and test a theory of clinic attendance behaviour among young adults with type 1 diabetes.
 Following graduation, she worked as the post-doctoral researcher on a HRB funded project entitled: Thinking outside the box: Towards a novel approach to care delivery for young adults with type 1 diabetes, which aimed to expand the existing research partnership to include international experts, a panel of young adults with Type 1 Diabetes and key national stakeholders in diabetes service delivery.
 Lisa moved to West Virginia University in September 2016 to take up a position as a post-doctoral fellow in the pediatric psychology lab.
 She serves as the full-time project coordinator for the HRSA-funded asthma action plan project.

-Chris Noone, Project Manager, CHARMS Study, School of Psychology, NUI Galway
+Chris Noone, Lecturer, Health Behaviour Research Group, School of Psychology, NUI Galway

-Maureen D'Eath, Qualitative Researcher, CHARMS Study, School of Psychology, NUI Galway
+Maureen D'Eath, Qualitative Researcher, School of Psychology, NUI Galway

 Maureen has degrees in Law, Politics and Health Services Research.
 She has worked as a researcher in NUI, Galway, Trinity College Dublin and the Royal College of Surgeons in Ireland and in a number of Disciplines including Psychology, Health Promotion and General Practice.
 Her research interests are in the area of health services research and she has a particular interest in qualitative research.
 Maureen joined the HBCRG in April 2016 as a research associate on the qualitative component of the CHARMS study.